 5. Car Insurance Coverage:

 Motor insurance is mandatory in the UK, and is being taken seriously in many other parts of the world as well.
-Car insurance offers benefits and protection against accident charges and medical expenses as well.
+Car insurance offers benefits and protection against accident charges and medical expenses as well, with motor trader policies providing thorough cover for car sales and maintenance businesses – companies like One Sure Insurance have risen to the forefront of that sector in recent years.

 6. Mergers of the Majors: